wynnearcilla/smart-trip-safety-concierge-agent-sf-hackathon/README.md

 # smart-trip-analyst-sf-hackathon

-# 🧭 Smart Trip & Safety Concierge — Snowflake Data Pipeline
+# 🧭 Smart Trip & Safety Concierge Agent - Snowflake Inteligence

 This repository contains the **Snowflake SQL setup and data pipeline** used for the *Smart Trip & Safety Concierge Hackathon* project.
 It builds a full end-to-end environment in Snowflake for managing and analyzing **tourism-related datasets** — including weather, crime, traffic, holidays, points of interest, and hotels.